 Up until World War I, when manufacturing was diverted to war efforts, the same process was used to make sheet metal for roofing ornament and skylight casings-even children's author L. Frank Baum created a character out of tin in his 1900 novel The Wonderful Wizard of Oz.
 Dramatic, deep-paneled steel ceilings could be found in high-society townhouses, while simpler patterns were found in more modest homes.
 We'll look at old and new technologies used to re-create this historical ornament.

 Historian Ken Postlethwaite explains that although there is some controversy over where the first pressed metal ceilings popped up in this country, it is believed that their use began in 1885 with the experimental installation of tin-plate squares used to patch a ceiling in Brooklyn, New York.
 Rope was used as a molding to cover the joints, and the corners were hidden by wooden rosettes.
-By the late 1800s, there were about two dozen factories pounding out tin-coated steel ceilings and sidewalls.
+By the late 1800s, there were about two dozen factories pounding out tin-coated steel ceilings and sidewall.

 "One reason for their popularity was cost," explains Bill Perk, Jr., president of the contemporary tin ceiling manufacturer M-Boss, Inc. "Decorative plaster ceilings were expensive because a master craftsperson would need to be employed to do the work-a homeowner could get a similar effect with pressed-metal ceilings at a fraction of the price."
 When metal ceilings were painted white, they looked like expensive, ornate plaster.